orbeon/orbeon-forms-doc/form-builder/mcp.md

 6. Tell the agent what you'd like it do, say `Using Orbeon, create a new demo form with just a First name field`.
 7. In your browser, load the Form Builder summary page, and check the form got created.

-### Skill (optional)
+### Skill

-You can also add to your AI agent a skill file.
+Optionally, you can provide your AI agent with a skill file.
 The latest version of the skill file can be found [in the Orbeon Forms GitHub repository here](https://github.com/orbeon/orbeon-forms/blob/master/.agents/skills/orbeon/SKILL.md).
 You place such as file in the appropriate location for your AI agent, for example:

 ```
 .agents/skills/orbeon/SKILL.md